mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

 ## Warning about usage
-* Note that these plugins use the styles of their comment boxes (yellow fill, black border) and object highlights (hot pink) to distinguish them from normal text objects and highlights.
+* Note that these plugins use the styles of their comment boxes (yellow fill, black border) to distinguish them from normal text objects and highlights.

-* If you select ‘Format→Reset Text Style Overrides’ or ‘Format→Reset Entire Score to Default Layout’ while you still have comments on the score, or MuseScore will revert them all to standard black-and-white text, and the ‘MN Delete Comments and Highlights’ will not be able to delete them.
+* As such, if you select ‘Format→Reset Text Style Overrides’ or ‘Format→Reset Entire Score to Default Layout’ while you still have comments on the score, MuseScore will revert them all to standard black-and-white text

-* If you only ever use standard black notes and text, then you will have no problem.
-If, however, you created boxes or highlights with the exact same style/colours as those created by the plugins, then these will be also be deleted when you run the plugins.
+* If this happens, the ‘MN Delete Comments and Highlights’ will not be able to detect them to delete them, and you will have to go through and manually delete each one.

+* Therefore, it is recommended that you do not use these commands while there are still comments on your

 ## Wait!
 Nothing happened!!!
 * MuseScore does not currently have a way of providing any error messages to the user if it encounters a bug in the plugin code.
 Instead it just does nothing.